YALSA's Virtual Mentoring Program

 This is a virtual mentoring program, so there is no requirement to meet face to face.
 All participants are required to devote 4 hours per month for a continuous 12 month period to the program.
-The program runs from August 1, 2013 - July 31, 2014.
+This year's program runs from August 20, 2013 - July 31, 2014.

 Participants are strongly encouraged to design a project to work on throughout the mentoring year with their mentoring partner.
 Mentors are required to have 5 or more years of professional library experience.

 The application period for YALSA’s 2013-2014 Mentoring Program is now closed.
 Details regarding the application process for the 2014-2015 program will become available in early 2014.
 Program guidelines and FAQs may be found below.

 Questions about the program?
 Please read our FAQ or contact us at email@example.com or 1-800-545-2433 ext.
 5293

 Q: What is the time commitment for the YALSA mentoring program?

 A: All mentors and protégés are asked to participate in online training sessions during the month of August and additional training sessions throughout the mentoring year.
 All participants are expected to give at least four hours per month to the program.

 A: The mentoring program runs for 12 months, from August 2013 through July 2014.